roman-milk/roman-milk.github.io/my-fair-slut.md

  "How should I know?
 Maybe we have to get his memories first.
 Do you need some more time to recover?"

  "Yes, but I'm not going to take it.
 I want this over with as soon as possible."
-Report_Story #2